-As of January 31, 2016, \$40.0 million in loans were drawn under the Facility.
-Additionally, approximately \$3.6 million in letters of credit, which were outstanding under the Borrower's pre-existing asset-based revolving credit facility that was concurrently terminated when the Credit Agreement became effective, are deemed to be issued and outstanding under the Facility.
-As of January 31, 2016, availability under the Facility was approximately \$56.4 million.
+As of January 31, 2017, \$30.0 million in loans were drawn under the Facility.
+Additionally, approximately \$0.3 million in letters of credit, which were outstanding under the Borrower's pre-existing asset-based revolving credit facility that was concurrently terminated when the Credit Agreement became effective, are deemed to be issued and outstanding under the Facility.
+As of January 31, 2017, availability under the Facility was approximately \$69.7 million.

-Borrowings under the Facility bear interest at rates selected periodically by the Company at LIBOR plus a spread ranging from 1.25% to 1.75% per annum, based on the Company's consolidated leverage ratio or at a base rate plus a spread ranging from 0.25% to 0.75% per annum based on the Company's consolidated leverage ratio.
-At January 31, 2016, the Company's spreads were 1.50% over LIBOR and 0.50% over the base rate.
-The Company has also agreed to pay certain fees and expenses and provide certain indemnities, all of which are customary for such financings.
+Borrowings under the Facility bear interest at rates selected periodically by the Company at LIBOR plus a spread ranging from 1.25% to 1.75% per annum, based on the Company's consolidated leverage ratio, or at a base rate plus a spread ranging from 0.25% to 0.75% per annum based on the Company's consolidated leverage ratio (as defined in the Credit Agreement).
+At January 31, 2017, the Company's spreads were 1.25% over LIBOR and 0.25% over the base rate.
+The Company has also agreed to pay certain fees and expenses and to provide certain indemnities, all of which are customary for such financings.